Lone palm, Daulatkhan, Bhola Island, Bangladesh, (2017), from future Scenarios by Lena Dobrowolska & Teo Ormond-Skeaping

 DOUWE VAN SCHIE

 Douwe van Schie is a researcher focussing on on-the-ground experiences of loss and damage.
-He does this in collaboration with the International Institute for Environment and Development (IIED) and International Centre for Climate Change and Adapation (ICCCAD).
+He does this in collaboration with the International Institute for Environment and Development (IIED) and International Centre for Climate Change and Adaptation (ICCCAD).
 Initially, Douwe focussed on non-economic impacts.
 However, he has shifted to a values-based approach which unifies the concepts of economic and non-econoimc loss and damage.

 Lyndsay Walsh